 - Watch for a text message sent via SchoolMessenger.

 - Use the Emergency Closing Center’s resources.
 The ECC allows users to sign-up for e-mail alerts when a facility changes its status to "closed."
-You can also visit the ECC website to check a school facility.
+You can also visit the ECC website to check a school facility's status.

 Snow Days / Cold Weather Days

 We do our best to keep schools open, but there are days when the weather is so severe that it is impossible to transport children safely or without undue hardship on them and on families, as well as District 181 staff.
-After consulting with our bus company, District 181 maintenance personnel, and various local agencies, we may declare a “snow day” or "cold weather day" and school would then be cancelled.
-We strive to determine whether or not school is cancelled no later than 6am so that families and staff can make any needed arrangements in a timely manner.
-If severe weather develops after school begins, we try to keep our students in school until the usual dismissal time.
-However, we suggest families have a contingency plan if severe weather develops or any other circumstance compels us to close school early.
+After consulting with our bus company, District 181 Buildings and Grounds personnel, and various local agencies, we may declare a “snow day” or "cold weather day" and school would then be cancelled.
+More information is available at d181.org/weather.

 - (3) Fire / Evacuation (including one with active participation from the fire department)